Fast Guide: Appropriations

-This is the stage we are in, as of June 4, 2019 in the House, on the Appropriations debate for fiscal 2020 (actions funded begin Oct 2019).
+On June 4, 2019 in the House, on the Appropriations debate for fiscal 2020 (actions funded begin Oct 2019).
 Bills have moved out of subcommittee.
-We will update this article.
-As of the writing of this we have not seen any discussion in the Senate.

 It is expected that the BLM Report to Congress on wild horses will drop soon.
 That report will be added to the language that just came out of subcommittee; the $6 million for a spay study etc. (you can read here to see the breakdown from last years report that was successfully beaten back.
 We must do the same this year.)
 The BLM Report will incorporate the “Stewart Agreement” document that is a so-called alliance document created by Stewarts staff (BLM Deputy Direct Brian Steed was Stewarts Chief of Staff during the creation of this “alliance”), Public Lands Council, Cattlemen’s Ass’n, HSUS, etc. (You can click highlighted links in the paragraph above to learn more)

 Once it drops, we must move fast.
 We expect the report from BLM to Congress by August 6.